lindaxeva/datablix/README.md

 # 13. Business Recommendation

 The research involved collecting a wide range of information about apartment buildings and rental properties.
-While the research can show **what information is available**, it cannot by itself determine **which information matters most to the people the directory is intended to serve**.

 This raised a broader question: **which property details matter most to the intended 55+ audience when considering a place to live?**

-Rather than making assumptions about how housing priorities may change with age, an opportunity for further exploration would be to ask the intended users directly.
+Rather than making assumptions about how housing information priorities may change with age, an opportunity for further exploration would be to ask the intended users directly.

-## Proposed Recommendation
+## Proposed Approach

 Consider conducting a short questionnaire with a sample of adults aged 55+ to understand the **relative importance of the property information being collected**.